 “Mathematicians have come up with a formula which applies to the numbers and not just the graph.
-Unfortunately it is incredibly confusing to most students.
-However, it is used in all textbooks these days so we will need to use it eventually.
-Therefore, I'll go slowly to ease the way into it so you are not thrown off by it. "
+Unfortunately, it is incredibly confusing to most students.
+However, it is included in all textbooks so you need to know it.
+Therefore, I'll go slowly to ease the way for you.
+By then you will already have a clear understanding of the concepts.
+That way, the whole mess of symbols in the general formula won't throw you off."

 A student speaks up.
 "But I don’t get it.
-You said we understood things in the beginning activity so why do we even need another formula?
+You said we understood things in the activity we just did.
+Why do we even need another formula?
 Why do you need to make things harder than they already are?"

 The teacher responds, "Great question.
 In the activity, I gave you the total distance and the total time.
 All you had to do was to divide the two numbers.
-The problem is that we don't always have all the information that we want.
-Sometimes a driver needs to calculate how far he has driven and the amount of time as well.
-For example, say a driver gets onto a highway at mile marker 50 and exits at mile marker 170.
+The problem is that in real life we are usually missing key information.
+For example, sometimes a driver needs to calculate his travel distance and his travel time as well.
+Suppose a driver gets onto a highway at mile marker 50 and exits at mile marker 170.
 How far did he drive?"

 The student replies, "Well that’s just 120 miles."